85 Willow St, Marshfield, MA 02050, USA

 Features

 Pratt Farm was originally owned by one of Marshfield’s early settlers, Timothy Williamson, who operated the town “ordinary.”
 In 1663 he gave the town the land for the Training Green and First Congregational Church in exchange for additional property on the northern banks of the South River.
-These lands (now Pratt Farm) stayed in his family until the mid-1800s.
+These lands (now Pratt Farm) remained in his family until the mid-1800s.
 Williamson’s descendants eventually sold the land to the Pratts, who kept it for another 120 years.
 The town purchased the land in 2012 with Community Preservation funds.

 This land is within the region of the Massachuseuk (or Massachusett) Native American tribe.